Emmanuel Sonupe: Yeovil Town

 Having started the 2020–21 season without a club, Sonupe signed for National League club Yeovil Town on 28 November 2020, on a contract for the remainder of the season.
 He debuted for Yeovil in the club's 2–1 victory away at Bromley on 8 December 2020, playing the first 73 minutes of the match.
 Sonupe scored his first goal in a 3–1 victory against King's Lynn Town on 15 May 2021.
 He made 15 appearances during the season, scoring twice, as Yeovil finished the season in 16th-place in the National League.
 Sonupe was released by Yeovil upon the expiry of his contract at the end of the season.

 Dartford

 On 28 September 2021, Sonupe played for Dartford in the London Senior Cup against Athletic Newham at Princes Park.
 He started the match and scored two of the goals as Dartford ran out 5-2 winners.

 El Paso Locomotive

 On 16 December 2021, it was announced that Sonupe would join USL Championship side El Paso Locomotive ahead of their 2022 season.
 The club confirmed on 25 October 2022 that Sonupe would return for the 2023 season.
+On 1 November 2023, it was announced that Sonupe would not be returning to El Paso for the 2024 season.

+United Arab Emirates

+On 1 February 2024, Sonupe joined UAE First Division League club Masafi Club.

+In September 2024, Sonupe joined UAE Second Division League side Precision Football.

+Solihull Moors

+On 29 August 2025, Sonupe returned to England, joining National League club Solihull Moors on a short-term contract until 30 September.